Armageddon (2000): Storylines

-The central feud heading into Armageddon was between WWF Champion Kurt Angle, The Undertaker, Triple H, Stone Cold Steve Austin, The Rock, and Rikishi inside a Hell in a Cell for the WWF Championship.
-At No Mercy Kurt Angle won the championship from The Rock in a No Disqualification Match.
-Kurt would later retain the title against The Undertaker at Survivor Series and again at Rebellion in a Fatal Four Way Match against The Rock, Rikishi, and Stone Cold Steve Austin.
-Commissioner Mick Foley would later announce on SmackDown! that Kurt Angle would defend his title inside a six-man Hell in a Cell match.
+The central feud heading into Armageddon was between WWF Champion Kurt Angle, The Undertaker, Triple H, Stone Cold Steve Austin, The Rock, and Rikishi inside Hell in a Cell for the WWF Championship.
+At No Mercy, Angle won the championship from The Rock in a No Disqualification Match.
+Angle would later retain the title against The Undertaker at Survivor Series and again at Rebellion in a Fatal Four Way Match against The Rock, Rikishi, and Austin.
+Commissioner Mick Foley would later announce on SmackDown! that Angle would defend his title against The Undertaker, Triple H, Austin, The Rock and Rikishi inside a six-man Hell in a Cell match.
 Mr. McMahon would try desperately to get all six men to back out, but ultimately failed to do so.

 Another feud heading into Armageddon was between Chris Jericho and Kane in a Last Man Standing match.
-It started at Survivor Series when Kane defeated Chris Jericho by pinfall.
-They would later fight again at Rebellion only for Kane to defeat him.
-It was later announced on Raw Is War that their feud would come to an end at Armageddon in a Last Man Standing match.
+It started at Survivor Series when Kane defeated Jericho by pinfall.
+They would later fight again at Rebellion only for Kane to defeat Jericho.
+It was later announced on Raw is War that their feud would come to an end at Armageddon in a Last Man Standing match.